In the context of social psychology, which of the following best ... | Study Prep in Pearson+

-In the context of social psychology, which of the following best describes the effectiveness of nonviolent responses to violent attacks?
+In the context of social psychology, which of the following best defines groupthink?

 A